-Performer, Citizen Artist, Educator, Composer, and Film Maker, Joe Hamm has dedicated his music career to the dynamic intersection at socially equitable music education and original music making.
+Performer, Citizen Artist, Educator, Composer, and Film Maker, Joe Hamm has dedicated his music career to the dynamic intersection at socially equitable music programming and original music making.

 Music has the power to transport audiences to fantastical worlds, inspire political action, tell stories, and ignite the imagination.
 I love mixing styles, combine and invent instruments, repurpose, blast, sample, drone, belt, and improvise.
 Reach out!
 Let's collaborate.